Best Practices When Using Encryption

 - If you are traveling, it is recommended that you email the file to your cumc.columbia.edu account in case you lose portable media such as a USB key or it gets damaged during travel.
 Be sure to follow Email Use requirements.

-- Files that contain sensitive data that you are emailing to an address outside of Columbia must be encrypted.
-If you have a CUMC Exchange account please use the Secure Email Gateway; computers with Symantec Endpoint Encryption installed can encrypt files before attaching.
-Otherwise see Encryption Recommendations for individual file encryption programs.
+- Files containing sensitive data that you are emailing to an address outside of Columbia must be encrypted using the Secure Email Gateway.

 - The security of data is the responsibility of the owner—YOU.
 This refers to files that are shared on network resources, transferred to portable drives, or transmitted via email.
 Please exercise caution and follow all encryption requirements.